Frank Zappa's musical language

 Sample from "Black napkins" ("FZ:OZ" version) with C#m7 alternating with Dmaj7.
 Not only are both 7th chords non-resolving, they belong to different scales too.
 See the Orchestral favorites, FZ:OZ and Shut up 'n play yer guitar sections for more details.

 Bars from "It must be a camel".
 See my description at the Hot rats section.
 "It must be a camel" is extreme as it comes to the possibilities of diatonic harmonies.
-At this point Lydian is present, no obstanding the other dianotic scales.
+At this point Lydian is present, not obstanding the other dianotic scales.
 During the total of "Hot rats" the presence of Lydian is marginal.

 Zappa did object to the limitations of traditional harmony.
 But he didn't replace it by a system of his own, as Brett suggests regarding his instrumental diatonic music.
 He extended traditional harmony to a situation where there are no limitations, to a situation where no system whatsoever might determine what he should do.
 Perfectly illustrated by this last example.